top of page

 • Low Maintenance: It requires no sanding, staining, or sealing.
 Occasional cleaning is easy when needed.

-• Consistent Appearance: Manufactured boards have uniform color and texture, reducing the risk of imperfections. most composite boards have a 35 year fade warranty.
+• Consistent Appearance: Manufactured boards have uniform color and texture, reducing the risk of imperfections.
+Most composite boards come with a 35-year fade warranty.

 • Eco-Friendly Options: Many composites are made using recycled materials, making them a sustainable choice.